RamOchoa-HES/HyperCode/README.md

 Status update: working on presentation to stake holders as well and updating documentation needed in our README.
 I will try to help with CI/CD as able.

 ###### Ram Ochoa  3:09 PM
 Update: I got a BDD test to run by inserting a welcome message in an h1 tag on the landing page using protractor e2e.
 This is a start.
-I will work on making both the TDD and this BDD test more targeted today.
+I will work on making both the and this BDD test more targeted today.
 In the mean time the CD should be able to be implemented using these tests and the backend tests Tofik made.
 3:09
 Screen Shot 2020-07-08 at 2.00.56 PM.png
 Screen Shot 2020-07-08 at 2.00.56 PM.png